 • 14% percent of those tested called nursing homes or other long-term care institutions their home.

-Learn How a Lawyer in Georgia Who Specializes in Brain Injuries Can Assist You
+Learn How a Georgia Brain Injury Law Firm Can Assist You

 If you suffered a traumatic brain injury (TBI) and another person was responsible for your accident, you should get in touch with a Georgia brain injury attorney from the CEO Lawyer Personal Injury Law Firm as soon as possible.
 Our legal team can handle every aspect of your case, from the beginning to the conclusion, including the following: